 This command accepts a single argument: ON or OFF to allow you to set the dynamic mode of operation of the GPS Subsystem.
 By default, the unit is configured for static operation, so this setting is OFF.
-If Sonoma will be mounted on a ship, then this setting must be changed to ON.
+If the Sonoma will be mounted on a moving platform, like a ship, then this setting must be changed to ON.
 The change takes place immediately and is stored non-volatilely.